pospisil98/CottageReservationWeb/README.md

 # CottageReservationWeb
-Simple reservation webpage for cottage renting
+Simple reservation webpage for cottage renting built using PHP with Nette framework.